amitmldlai/Implementation-of-TF-IDF-Vectorizer/README.md

 # Implementation-of-TF-IDF-Vectorizer
-Tf-idf stands for term frequency-inverse document frequency, and the tf-idf weight is a weight often used in information retrieval and text mining.
+TF-IDF stands for term frequency-inverse document frequency, and the tf-idf weight is a weight often used in information retrieval and text mining.
 This weight is a statistical measure used to evaluate how important a word is to a document in a collection or corpus.